 Michael Gene Sullivan, Actor/Director/Resident Playwright, joined the Troupe as an actor in 1988, and has since performed in, written, and/or directed over twenty SFMT productions.
 In 1992 he became a Contributing Writer, and Resident Playwright in 2000.
 His scripts include GodFellas, Red State (2008 nominee, Best Original Script, San Francisco Bay Area Theater Critic's Circle), and Too Big To Fail (2009 nominee, Best Original Script, San Francisco Bay Area Theater Critic's Circle), and Posibilidad, or Death of the Worker.
 As an actor, Sullivan has also appeared in productions at the American Conservatory Theater, Denver Center Theater Company, Magic Theatre, Theaterworks, Lorraine Hansberry Theater, San Francisco Shakespeare Festival, Berkeley Repertory Theater, and San Jose Repertory Theater, and has directed for the Mime Troupe, San Francisco Shakespeare Festival, African American Shakespeare Company, Mystic Bison Theater, and Circus Finelli.
 He is also the author of "Did Anyone Ever Tell You - You Look Like Huey P. Newton?", his award winning one person show, and 1984, his critically acclaimed stage adaptation of George Orwell's dystopic novel.
 1984 opened at the Actor's Gang Theater under the Direction of Tim Robbins in 2006, and has since been performed in Europe, Asia, Australia, South America, and has had several tours of the United States.
 Michael is also a blogger for the political website, The Huffington Post.

-Junelle-Johannah Taguas, Tour Manager/Stage Manager, is excited to be the Collective's newest member.
+Junelle-Johannah Taguas, Tour Manager/Stage Manager, is excited to be a Collective member.
 She started at the Mime Troupe as a tech intern and summer workshopper in 2008.
 Since then, Junelle has remained involved with the company filling various positions: assistant stage manager, YTP stage manager, YCWP stage manager, and production assistant.
 In 2013, she became an official staff member as the Tour Manager.
 Junelle is an Equity Membership Candidate for stage management.
 Companies she has stage managed for include: Central Works, Golden Thread Productions, Symmetry Theatre, RasaNova Theater, OutLook Theater Project, and the University of San Francisco's PASJ department.
 Junelle graduated from the University of Portland, OR with a B.A. in Drama.
 She recently decided to go back to school and is now in an Interpreting Preparation Program for ASL-English interpreting.

 Victor Toman, Actor/Choreographer/Director/Teacher, was born and raised in Oregon City, Oregon.
 After completing his B.A. in Dramatic Arts from the University of Oregon, Victor moved to San Francisco.
 He joined the Tony Award-winning San Francisco Mime Troupe in 1997 and has appeared as a principal actor in 2012 - The Musical!, Making A Killing, GodFellas, Showdown at Crawford Gulch, Mister Smith Goes to Obscuristan, 1600 Transylvania Ave, Eating It, City For Sale, Damaged Care, The Independent Female, and Revenger Rat.
 In addition he has choreographed many of the Troupe's musical numbers for the past 10 years.
 In 2005 he had the honor of directing Doing Good.
 He has also performed locally with Sideshow Physical Theater, El Teatro de la Esperanza, Berkeley Repertory Theater, The Joe Good Performance Group, The Dance Brigade, Intersection for the Arts, The Ellen Bromberg Ensemble and Elbows Akimbo to name a few.
 Outside the area he has performed with The Caravan Stage Company in Toronto, and Mixed Blood Theatre in Minneapolis.
 In 2008 Victor graduated from UC Davis with an MFA in Dramatic Arts.